antoniojking/travel_buddy_be/docs/travel_buddy_endpoints.md

 ---
 # Find Or Create User

-Finds an existing user and updated tokens or creates a new user.
+Finds an existing user and updated tokens or creates a new user with the give attributes.

 ```
 POST /api/v1/users